-EP/V042017/1 Total: 368,095 GBP Cardiff: 424,033 GBP This project will demonstrate how one of the largest industries in the UK can utilise a digital platform to harness the benefits of a sustainable circular supply chain to reduce waste, increase safety, and promote greater fiscal responsibility.
+(Co-Investigator) EP/S035362/1 Total: 13,850,000 GBP Cardiff: 290,920 GBP Scalable Circular Supply Chains for the Built Environment This project will demonstrate how one of the largest industries in the UK can utilise a digital platform to harness the benefits of a sustainable circular supply chain to reduce waste, increase safety, and promote greater fiscal responsibility.
 The Architecture, Engineering & Construction (AEC) sector plays a crucial role in the UK economy by employing over 2 million people to deliver civil engineering projects that underpin our economic growth.
 One of the biggest contributors to GDP, the ACE sector represents commercial activity spanning individual contractors through to multi-national corporations collaborating through complex asset distribution networks that account for over £10 billion of trade.
 This project is a collaboration between Cardiff University and Newcastle University.
+EPSRC PETRAS 2 (National Centre of Excellence for IoT Systems Cybersecurity) The PETRAS National Centre of Excellence for IoT Systems Cybersecurity is a consortium that connects 12 research institutions with outstanding expertise in securing the connected world.
+This Research program has funded Integrity Checking at the Edge project.
+ICE project studies the future factories and water treatment systems, undertaking composite vulnerability analysis of interactions between edge devices, cloud and legacy systems.
+Partners